About the HEARD Study

 By conducting organizational case studies, we will document hospice practices and policies that influence care for people with dementia from underrepresented communities.
 Drawing from surveys, meeting observations, staff interviews, and document reviews, we aim to uncover systemic facilitators and barriers to dementia care within hospice organizations.
 These findings will be crucial in understanding the structural factors that contribute to disparities in access and quality of care.

-Through collaboration with caregivers, policy makers, and experts in hospice and dementia, the project will generate a prioritized set of recommendations for improving equity in hospice care.
-Building on the insights gathered from aims 1 and 2, this aim will ensure that the proposed recommendations are informed by both the lived experiences of the affected communities and the systemic challenges identified within hospice organizations.
-The goal is to bridge the gap between current practices and the diverse needs of people with dementia and their caregivers focused on underrepresented communities.
+Through collaboration with caregivers, policymakers, and experts in hospice and dementia, the project will generate a prioritized set of recommendations for improving end-of-life care in hospice.
+Building on the insights gathered from aims 1 and 2, this aim will ensure that the proposed recommendations are informed by both the lived experiences of affected individuals and the systemic challenges identified within hospice organizations.
+The goal is to bridge the gap between current practices and the needs of people with dementia and their caregivers.